+'''

 MatGetLocalSubMatrix(Mat A,IS isrow,IS iscol,Mat submat);

+'''

 which provides a "view" submat into a matrix A that operates in the monolithic global space.
 The submat transforms from the split local space defined by iscol to the split local space defined by isrow.
 The index sets specify the parts of the monolithic local space that submat should operate in.
-If a nested matrix format is used, then MatGetLocalSubMatrix() finds the nested block and returns it without making matrix format is used, then MatGetLocalSubMatrix() returns a proxy matrix on PETSC_COMM_SELF that does not provide values or implement MatMult(), but does implement MatSetValuesLocal() and, if isrow, iscol have a constant block size, MatSetValuesBlockedLocal().
+If a nested matrix format is used, then MatGetLocalSubMatrix() finds the nested block and returns it without making any copies.
+In this case, submat is fully functional and has a parallel communicator.
+If a monolithic matrix format is used, then MatGetLocalSubMatrix() returns a proxy matrix on PETSC_COMM_SELF that does not provide values or implement MatMult(), but does implement MatSetValuesLocal() and, if isrow,iscol have a constant block size, MatSetValuesBlockedLocal().
 Note that although submat may not be a fully functional matrix and the caller does not even know a priori which communicator it will reside on, it always implements the local assembly functions (which are not collective).
-The index sets isrow, iscol can be obtained using DMCompositeGetLocalISs() if DMCOMPOSITE is being used.
-DMCOMPOSITE can also be used to create matrices, in which case the MATNEST format can be specified using -prefix_dm_mat_type nest and MATAIJ can be specified using -prefix_dm_mat_type aij.
+The index sets isrow,iscol can be obtained using DMCompositeGetLocalIss() if DMCOMPOSITE is being used.
+DMCOMPOSITE can also be used to create matrices, in which case the MATNEST format can be specified using -prefix_dm_mat_type aij.
 See SNES Tutorial ex28 for a simple example using this interface.